TanabeLab/JOS-3/README.md

 After the simulate() method is executed, the environment input values are inherited, so you only need to enter the input parameters that you want to change.

-The following are the parameters for JOS3 class.
+The following are the environmental parameters for setter of JOS3 class.

-Setter & Getter

 Input parameters of environmental conditions are set as the Setter format.
 If you set the different conditions in each body parts, set the list.